gregparkes/turbopanda/changelog/current.rst

 .................
 - |Feature| Added `bar1d` function to efficiently draw barplots, with automatic sorting and colouring
 - |Fix| An issue in `scatter` where colors were not corresponding to legend

+`turbopanda.merge`
+- |Enhancement| Includes proper verbose outputs to see which columns are merging together